davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/fb1b7634-1220-47e5-8849-d79908a2af5a)

-- Using this query, we can see the level of the customers' membership seniority, which is calculated by subtracting their last purchase date to their first registration date.
+- Used this query to see the level of the customers' membership seniority, which is calculated by subtracting their last purchase date from their first registration date.
-- About half of the customers have been members for over a year, so that seems ok.
+- About half of the customers have been members for over a year, so that seems okay.
-- The other half includes newer customers and there is a possibiltiy the store was not right for them to purchase items monthly.
+- The other half includes newer customers and there is a possibility the store was not right for them to purchase items monthly.
 ```sql
 SELECT *
 FROM (